 The Union and employees will not use state-owned or operated e-mail, fax machines, the Internet, or intranets to communicate with one another regarding union business.
 However, an employee may use state-owned e-mail to request union representation or to notify the Human Resources Office of their intent to distribute union material per Section 40.7.
-In addition, local union officers, shop stewards and union management communicate with affected employees, the
+In addition, local union officers, shop stewards and union management communications committee members may use state owned/operated equipment to communicate with affected employees, the